|

 stepped aside, so that the boy could see the elves.

-at Haldir and his brothers with curiosity, please, come
+Haldir and his brothers with a mixture of excitement and curiosity,

 That is the Reeves son, explained the